 An example of a growth investor would be someone who buys shares in a company experiencing rapid sales growth.
 They are willing to pay a higher price for the stock because they believe the company will continue to grow quickly.

-Growth investors tend to be more aggressive and have a higher tolerance for risk than other types of investors.
+Growth investors tend to be more aggressive and have a higher risk tolerance than other investors.
 They are also more likely to hold onto their investments for longer.

 If you’re thinking about becoming a growth investor, it’s important to remember that you’re buying into a company with high expectations.
 The key is to find companies that you believe have the potential to meet or exceed those expectations.